Scaarus/nativedb/audio/SetAudioSceneVariable.md

 set the value of a named scene-scoped variable

-name of the scene, name of the variable to changeadd, values to set the variable to
+name of the scene, name of the variable to change/add, values to set the variable to